Platform Docs

 Deliveries progress through these statuses:

-• completed - Delivery completed successfully
+• delivered - Delivery completed successfully

 Cancel Delivery